tonethar/IGME-230-GDD-2017-Fall/notes/HW-circle-blast-4.md

 ## VI.
 The Subclass Sandbox
-We are going to create some subclasses of our `Circle` class and implement the [Subclass Sandbox](http://gameprogrammingpatterns.com/subclass-sandbox.html) pattern, which is defined as:
+Now we are going to modify our `Circle` code to get more interesting behaviors, We are going to do this creating several subclasses of our `Circle` class and implement the [Subclass Sandbox](http://gameprogrammingpatterns.com/subclass-sandbox.html) pattern, which is defined as:

 *Define behavior in a subclass using a set of operations provided by its base class.*

 Here we are going to place most of the implementation details in the base class (`Circle`), and the subclasses will adobt the behavior they are interested in.
+This will allow the `Circle` subclasses to easily "mix and match" the behaviors they are interested in.
 We will start off by modifying `Circle` to look like this: